Burla, India: Overview

-Burla is situated in a half an hour distance from Central Sambalpur and two hours distance from Bargarh, which are connected by National Highway 6.
+Burla is situated in a half an hour distance from Central Sambalpur and one hour distance from Bargarh, which are connected by National Highway 6.
 Burla houses three leading institutions of Odisha: Sambalpur University and the Institute of Information Technology (SUIIT), Veer Surendra Sai Medical College and Veer Surendra Sai University of Technology (VSSUT) (formerly called University College of Engineering-UCE).
 The town is horse-shoe shaped with an artificial lake in the middle and NH6 traversing through one end.

-The town centre is small and is divided into 'Kaccha Market' and 'Pukka Market' and hosts numerous small stores and stalls, which are mostly family-based small business enterprises.
+The town centre is small and is divided into 'Kaccha Market' and 'Pukka Market' and hosts numerous small stores and stalls, which are mostly family-based small business enterprises, However after demolition drive of 2023 most of the shops in market was destroyed.

 'Sambalpuri' is a dialect of the Odia language, and this Sambalpuri dialect is traditionally spoken in the town of Burla, however people here are also fluent in proper Odia and Hindi.

 The author Ravinder Singh is a native of Burla.